 What is Japanese Mayonnaise?

 Japanese Mayonnaise is a condiment made from eggs, oil, vinegar, and other seasonings.
-The main ingredient is oil, and it is made by emulsifying oil with other ingredients.
-Although mayonnaise used in other countries is also made using the same ingredients and process as Japanese mayonnaise, there are some differences in the types of ingredients used.
-Here are the main differences:
+The primary ingredient is oil, and it is made by emulsifying oil with other ingredients.
+Although common mayonnaise is also made using similar ingredients and processes, there are some differences in the types of ingredients used, as follows:

-Japanese mayonnaise is typically made with milder vinegars, such as rice vinegar or apple cider vinegar, while mayonnaise made in other countries often uses stronger, more acidic vinegars like white distilled vinegar.
-The use of mildly acidic vinegar in Japanese mayonnaise results in a milder and less acidic taste.
+Japanese mayonnaise is typically made with milder vinegar, such as rice vinegar, instead of more acidic types like distilled white vinegar.
+The use of mildly acidic vinegar creates a milder and less acidic taste.

-The above two are the main differences between Japanese mayonnaise and mayonnaise from other countries.
-To complete Japanese mayonnaise, salt, mustard, and other seasonings are added to adjust the taste.
+The two points above are the main differences between common mayonnaise and Japanese mayonnaise.
+Additionally, Japanese mayonnaise is made by adding salt, mustard, and other seasonings to adjust the flavor, similar to common mayonnaise.

-In addition, it is recommended to avoid using strongly flavored oils, such as olive oil, sesame oil, and coconut oil, as they can overpower the taste of the mayonnaise unless there is a specific reason to use them.
-Furthermore, sunflower oil is not recommended because it can cause the mayonnaise to become firm in texture when chilled.
-Japanese mayonnaise typically uses plant-based oils with mild flavors, such as soybean oil, rice bran oil, rapeseed oil.
+Additionally, it is advisable to avoid using strongly flavored oils, such as olive oil, sesame oil, and coconut oil, as they can overpower the flavor of the mayonnaise.
+Furthermore, sunflower oil is not recommended because it can cause the mayonnaise to become too firm in texture when chilled.
+Japanese mayonnaise typically uses plant-based oils with mild flavors, such as soybean oil, rice bran oil, and canola oil.

-When observing the packages of mayonnaise sold in Japan, one can notice that the seasoning ingredients used differ depending on the manufacturer.
-Each company adds various ingredients to enhance the flavor of the mayonnaise, such as salt, pepper, mustard, garlic, ginger, honey, and others.
+When looking at packages of mayonnaise sold in Japan, you might notice that the seasoning ingredients vary depending on the brand.
+Each company uses different ingredients to enhance the flavor of mayonnaise, including salt, pepper, mustard, garlic, ginger, and honey.

-Here is a simple recipe, but you can customize the taste to your liking by adding your favorite ingredients or reducing the amount of oil to make it healthier.
+So, while I share a simple recipe on this page, you can also adjust the taste to your preference by adding your favorite ingredients or reducing the amount of oil to make it healthier.
+Try the recipe as instructed initially, and then customize it to your liking the next time.

 Flavoring of Kewpie Mayo

-However, not all mayonnaise sold in Japan contains MSG, and when making mayonnaise at home in Japan, it is not common practice to add MSG.
-It is possible to make delicious mayonnaise without adding MSG, so feel free to make it according to your preference.
+However, not all mayonnaises sold in Japan contain MSG, and when making mayonnaise at home in Japan, it is not common practice to add MSG.
+It is possible to make Japanese mayonnaise delicious without MSG, so feel free to make it according to your preference.

-Mayonnaise is made by mixing eggs and oil to emulsify them.
-However, if the emulsification fails, no matter how much you continue to mix, it will remain in a liquid form and will not become thick mayonnaise.
-By keeping the following points in mind, you can successfully make homemade Japanese mayonnaise.
+Mayonnaise is made by mixing eggs and oil with other ingredients to emulsify them.
+However, if emulsification fails, no matter how much you continue to mix, it will remain in liquid form and won't become thick mayonnaise.
+By keeping the following points in mind, you can successfully make Japanese mayonnaise.

-• Bring the eggs to room temperature before using them.
+• Bring the eggs to room temperature before using.

-Egg yolks contain lecithin, which helps to emulsify the mixture.
-However, at low or high temperatures, the movement of lecithin particles slows down, making it less effective.
-The temperature range at which lecithin is most effective is 61-65°F (16-18°C).
-Remember that at temperatures below 50°F (10°C) or above 86°F (30°C), the movement slows down, so you need to use eggs at room temperature.
+Egg yolks contain lecithin, which helps emulsify the mixture.
+However, at low or high temperatures, the movement of lecithin particles slows down, reducing its effectiveness.
+The temperature range at which lecithin is most effective is 61-65℉ (16-18℃).
+Remember that at temperatures below 50℉ (10℃) or above 86℉ (30℃), the movement slows down, so it is essential to use eggs at room temperature.

 • Use mustard.

-Although mustard is not a necessary ingredient for Japanese mayonnaise, it is beneficial as it contains components that aid in emulsification.
-Adding mustard not only enhances the flavor but also facilitates the emulsification process, making it easier to prepare mayonnaise.
+While mustard is not a necessary ingredient for Japanese mayonnaise, it is beneficial as it contains components that aid in emulsification.
+Adding mustard not only enhances the flavor but also helps with the emulsification process, making it easier to prepare mayonnaise.

-By not adding vinegar at the beginning, you can pour the oil onto a thick mixture, making it easier to emulsify the oil.
-You may have seen recipes in books or on websites that add vinegar from the beginning, but delaying the timing of adding vinegar will make it easier to make mayonnaise without failing.
+By not adding vinegar at the beginning, you can pour the oil into a thick mixture, making it easier to emulsify.
+You may have seen recipes in books or on websites that add vinegar from the start, but delaying the addition of vinegar definitely makes it easier to make mayonnaise without failure.
+I strongly recommend that you give it a try.

-• Add the oil little by little in several batches and mix well each time.
+• Add oil little by little in several batches and blend thoroughly each time.

-If you add a large amount of oil at once, it will not emulsify.
+If you add a large amount of oil at once, it will not emulsify properly.
 At this point, making mayonnaise will fail.
-Be sure to add the oil little by little.
+Be sure to add the oil little by little, blending thoroughly each time.

 Ingredients

-- 1 egg yolk (bring to room temperature before using)
+- 1 egg yolk (Bring a egg to room temperature before using.)

 - ½ tsp mustard

-- ⅖ cup (100ml) soybean oil or rice bran oil or rapeseed oil (mild-flavored oil)
+- ⅖ cup mild-flavored oil (such as soybean oil, rice bran oil, rapeseed oil)

 - ½ tsp salt